PhilRunninger/.vim/README.md

 ### Example

-Here is the post_vimrc I use on my Windows environment, which has fewer color and font options, and gitgutter (for now, at least) is not working correctly.
+Here is the post_vimrc I use on my Windows environment, which has a broken gitgutter plugin, and fewer color and font options.

 ```
 " vim: filetype=vim